-Zoom's cash and cash equivalents balance on March 31, 2015 was \$65 thousand, down \$73 thousand from December 31, 2014.
-Zoom's maximum available line of credit was \$1.25 million on March 31, 2015, of which bank debt outstanding under this line of credit was \$469 thousand.
-Zoom's \$372 thousand decrease in bank debt and \$90 thousand increase in prepaid expenses decreased cash, while a \$231 thousand decrease in net accounts receivable, \$94 thousand decrease in net inventory, and \$75 thousand increase in accounts payable increased cash.
+Zoom's cash and cash equivalents balance on June 30, 2015 was \$252 thousand, up \$115 thousand from December 31, 2014.
+Zoom's maximum available line of credit was \$1.25 million on June 30, 2015, of which bank debt outstanding under this line of credit was \$1.04 million.
+Zoom's \$557 thousand decrease in net accounts receivable and \$199 thousand increase in bank debt increased cash, while a \$482 thousand increase in net inventory, and net loss of \$101 thousand decreased cash

-On March 31, 2015 the Company had working capital of \$2.0 million including \$65 thousand in cash and cash equivalents.
+On June 30, 2015 the Company had working capital of \$1.8 million including \$252 thousand in cash and cash equivalents.
 On December 31, 2014 we had working capital of \$2.1 million including \$138 thousand in cash and cash equivalents.
-Our current ratio at March 31, 2015 was 2.4 compared to 2.1 at December 31, 2014.
+Our current ratio at June 30, 2015 was 1.8 compared to 2.1 at December 31, 2014.

-On December 18, 2012, we entered into a Financing Agreement with Rosenthal & Rosenthal, Inc. (the "Financing Agreement").
+On December 18, 2012, the Company entered into a Financing Agreement with Rosenthal & Rosenthal, Inc. (the "Financing Agreement").
 The Financing Agreement provided for up to \$1.75 million of revolving credit, subject to a borrowing base formula and other terms and conditions as specified in the Financing Agreement.
-The Financing Agreement has a two year term.
-Borrowings are secured by all of our assets including our intellectual property.
-The Loan Agreement contained several covenants, including a requirement that we maintain tangible net worth of not less than \$2.5 million and working capital of not less than \$2.5 million.
-On March 25, 2014, we entered into an amendment to the Financing Agreement (the "Amendment") with an effective date of January 1, 2013.
-The Amendment clarified the definition of current assets in the Financing Agreement, reduced the size of the revolving credit line to \$1.25 million, and revised the financial covenants so that Zoom is required to maintain tangible net worth of not less than \$2.0 million and working capital of not less than \$2.0 million.
+The Financing Agreement continues until November 30, 2014 and from year to year thereafter, unless sooner terminated by either party as specified in the Financing Agreement.
+Borrowings are secured by all of the Company assets including intellectual property.
+On March 25, 2014, the Company entered into an amendment to the Financing Agreement (the "Amendment") with an effective date of January 1, 2013.
+The Amendment clarified the definition of current assets in the Financing Agreement, reduced the size of the revolving credit line to \$1.25 million, and revised the financial covenants such that we are required to maintain tangible net worth of not less than \$2.0 million and working capital of not less than \$1.75 million.